How many eyes does the bee have

 Another significant difference is the rate at which bees process visual information.
 Bees have a much faster detection and processing speed than humans.
 They can accurately perceive fast movements and distinguish individual objects even when they are moving rapidly.
 This ability helps bees to react quickly and make split-second decisions while in flight.

-See also How many dried sprats can a dog have a day
+See also How many wheels does a bus have

 In conclusion, bees’ unique visual capabilities, including their faster processing speed and perception of ultraviolet light, enable them to perform essential tasks for their survival.
 Understanding the differences between bee vision and human vision helps us appreciate the incredible world that bees navigate each day in search of pollen and nectar.